 To be admitted to the Masters in Biomedical Sciences Program with Regular status, applicants must hold an earned baccalaureate (or equivalent) from an accredited college or university.
 Students with a GPA below 3.0, but at or above 2.5, may apply for provisional acceptance that would change to regular (non-probationary) status if their first term graduate coursework has a GPA of 3.0 or above.
 Typically, applicants will have an undergraduate major in Biology or a related discipline such as Biochemistry or Biophysics.
 Students with other majors are encouraged to apply; however, their coursework should include several semesters in biology.
-In addition, either Graduate Record Examination (GRE), or Medical College Admission Test (MCAT) scores are required.
-Minimum scores of 50th percentile are expected, though lower scores may be acceptable under exceptional circumstances.
+The GRE is not required for US students with GPA above 3.0, UT or Findlay students entering the bachelors-masters pipeline program, or students with a recent MCAT score of 25 or higher.
+The GRE is required for all other applicants.
 For international applicants, the Test of English as a Foreign Language (TOEFL) is also required.
-Scores must be 550 or higher for paper-administered version, 213 or higher for computer-administered version, and 80 or higher for internet-administered version.
+Scores must be 550 or higher for paper-administered version, and 80 or higher for internet-administered version.
 For all applicants, laboratory research or computer programming experience is favored, but not required.

-\(CPRA = Current Problems & Research Approaches) (BPG = Bioinformatics & Proteomics/Genomics)
+^{(}CPRA = Current Problems & Research Approaches) (BIPG = Bioinformatics & Proteomics/Genomics)

 Fall Year 1

 Course Course Name Credit Hours # Weeks

 BMSP6340 CPRA Genes & Genomes 2.5 8

-BIPG5200 Statistical Methods in BPG 3 8
+BIPG5200 Statistical Methods in BPG 3 16

 BIPG5100 Fundamentals in BPG 3 16

 BMSP6400 Introduction to Methods

-in Biomedical Sciences 1 8
+in Biomedical Sciences 1 8 (special section for BIPG students)

 INDI6020 "On Being A Scientist" 1 12

 BMSP6390 Mentored Research 2 8

 (2x4 wk lab rotations)

 Total 12.5

-\\Students must register for a specific 8wk/2cr section of BMSP6390 Mentored Research (Course No. 56085).
-As a prerequisite, students must attend an introductory series of short research presentations, which is associated with another course: BIPG5800 Intro to Biomedical Research, 0 cr/12wk.
+Students must register for a specific 8wk/2cr section of BMSP6390 Mentored Research.
+As a prerequisite, students must attend an introductory series of short research presentations.
+These presentations are associated with another course for which BIPG students do not register, but are expected to attend for the first 8 weeks.

-\\\ In this and other terms, with permission of advisory committee, student may take Scholarly Project in BPG (BIPG5900) in place of Thesis in Bioinformatics
+In this and other terms, with permission of advisory committee, student may take Scholarly Project in BPG (BIPG5900) in place of Thesis in Bioinformatics

 Spring Year 1

 Course Course Name Credit Hours # Weeks

 BIPG6100 Bioinformatic Computation 3 16

-BIPG6400 OR Applications of BPG 3 16
+BIPG6400 Applications of BPG 3 16

+OR

 BRIM6200 Biomarker Discovery, 3 16

-Validation and Implementation L
+Validation and Implementation

 BMSP6350 Cell Biology & Signaling 3 16

 Elective 1 (see approved list) 3 16

 BIPG6990 Thesis in Bioinformatics 1 16

 Total 13

 Summer Year 1

 Course Course Name Credit Hours # Weeks

-BIPG5110 Practical Bioinformatics 1 4

 BIPG5400 Biodatabases 1 4

 BIPG5500 Microarray Analysis 1 4

-BIPG6900 Thesis in Bioinformatics 6 16
+BIPG6900 Thesis in Bioinformatics 7 16

 Total 9

+Journal paper rev view and presentation

-Journal paper: Fall Year 2 review and presentation
+Fall Year 2

 Course Course Name Credit Hours # Weeks

-Elective 2 (see approved list) 3 16
+Elective 2 (see approved list) 16

 BIPG5300 Current Topics in BPG 1 16

-BIPG6900 Thesis in Bioinformatics 8 16
+BIPG6900 Thesis in Bioinformatics 5 16

-Total 12